 Running a membership site requires more processing power and memory than running a traditional website.
 PMPro has to check if the current user has access to each page before it loads.
 This takes some time.
 Making calls to the gateway APIs takes some time.
 Checking if a discount code is valid takes some time.
 Generating a sales report takes some time.

 Additionally, many of the lower level shared hosting plans (and even the better shared hosting plans) rely on aggressive caching to get you the performance you need at the price you are paying.
-For various reason (some covered here) you can’t cache a membership site like you can a normal site.
+For various reasons, such as the compatibility issues here, you can’t cache a membership site like you can a normal site.
 We’re working with hosting providers and really smart people to get PMPro to perform well, selectively cache, and run at scale as economically as possible.
 As far as I know, we’re doing more than any other membership plugin out there; I hope to have some big improvements in this department in the future.
 But in the meantime, and really even if we can “solve” some of the caching problems, you will need a slightly beefier hosting plan to run Paid Memberships Pro.